tweag/cardano-conformance-testing-of-consensus/docs/design.md

 The tests we'd like to expose to alternative implementations are in the "Node vs Environment" style.
-In effect, while we are ultimately interested in the behaviour of multiple nodes agreeing on the "right" chain, we can more easily test by taking advantage of two insights:
+In effect, while we are ultimately interested in the behavior of multiple nodes agreeing on the "right" chain, we can more easily test by taking advantage of two insights:

 1. The logic of identifying the honest chain locally is tricky, but it is very